TaygaHoshi/tt-project/Classes/Soldier.md

 3. *Reinforcement:* When you gain temporary armor of one type, you also gain an equal amount of the other type for the same duration.

 ## Weapon Expertise
-If you roll a 9 for a precision roll for a weapon attack with your weapon, you can convert this attack to a critical hit by using 2 stamina.
+If you roll a 9 for a precision roll for a weapon attack with your weapon, you can convert this attack to a critical hit by using 2 energy.

 ---